Skip to main content

 Reboots are necessary to apply certain patches and ensure system stability.
 Given that the MyPass Gateway server hosts only an IIS website, reboots are straightforward, and the server automatically restarts IIS services upon startup, requiring minimal manual intervention.

-companyname.mypass.cloud).
-Next, log in with a test account or your own account to verify connectivity to the MyPass Cloud platform.
+• Post-Reboot Validation: After rebooting the Gateway server, confirm that the IIS website is running by browsing to its URL (e.g., https://gateway.yourcustomerdomain.net or https://customername.mypassgw.co.za if using the MyPass shared wildcard certificate).
+Next, Log in with a test account to verify connectivity to the MyPass Cloud platform.
 If you can locate the account and proceed through the portal steps, the Gateway Server is functioning correctly.

 3. Annual Certificate Renewal